HatimRabet/Classification_Of_Geospatial_Data/README.md

 # Methodology
-We tryed in this project multiple models, such as :
+We tried in this project multiple models, such as :

                 - KNN